 The farm measures 256 hectares, with 180 hectares planted with coffee, and 45 for forest reserves.
 The farm is run by Laerce’s sons, Elvis Vilhena Faleiros and Jean Vilhena Faleiros.
 The oldest crops were planted in 1940 and are still producing.
 Organic fertilizers produced in large quantities on the on the farm are used to keep the plants’ nutrition properly balanced (see large composting hills on photo).
 The objective is to preserve the microbial life of the soil, and maintain fertility.
 The farm has 27 full-time employees, with the owners investing continuously in training for their workers.

 Fazenda El Dorado’s coffee is prepared in an environmentally friendly manner.
 Crop management and the harvest are done by hand with the help of machinery.
-After being picked, the beans are taken to the patios, where they are spread to dry under the sun.
+The most important varieties grown on the farm are: Red and Yellow Catuai, Acaiá, Mundo Novo and Catucai.
+After harvesting the cherries, the coffee are taken to the patios, where they are spread to dry under the sun.
 When they reach 11% humidity, the beans are taken to wooden rest boxes where they rest for at least 30 days.
-The entire process, from the harvest to re-processing, including classifying by screen size and density, as well as electronic selection by color and manual selection, is done on the farm itself.
+The entire process, from the harvest to the first step of processing, including drying and milling and classifying by screen size and density, is done on the farm itself.